Walshj73/data-processing-bot/README.md

 ## Usage

-1. Before running the bot, make sure all required applications (e.g., LibreOffice, Chrome) are open, and the correct sheets are active.
+1. Before running the bot, make sure all required applications (e.g., LibreOffice, Excel, Chrome) are open, and the correct sheets are active.

+2. Ensure that you have customised the script so that the screen locations (pixel coordinates) have been updated to reflect your monitors resolution.
+If using another journal database other than OneSearch the script will need to be redesigned to work with this database.
+However, the fundamental concept will remain the same along with the bots checkpointing abilities.

-2. Launch the bot by executing the provided script according to your operating system.
+3. Launch the bot by executing the provided script according to your operating system.

-3. The bot will process the data according to the predefined automation logic, interacting with different applications as needed.
+4. The bot will process the data according to the predefined automation logic, interacting with different applications as needed.

-4. The bot may require manual interaction or specific setups in certain steps, depending on the use case.
+5. The bot may require manual interaction or specific setups in certain steps, depending on the use case.

 ## Configuration

 The bot script contains various parameters that can be adjusted to fit specific use cases.
 These parameters include:

 + bot.PAUSE: Set the delay between GUI actions (in seconds).
+This can be useful for handling delays when webpages are slow to load or to handle slow download speeds.
 + bot.FAILSAFE: Set whether the fail-safe feature is enabled (True/False).

 ## Contributions